 Ecole Polytechnique vs. The University of Tubingen.

-In reality, this story is a fictitious rivalry between a French and German university, but is was a very real competition with two scientists who came from universities that provided them with the knowledge, tools and the environment, to vie for an honor that would have significant consequence for the art world.
+In reality, this story is a fictitious rivalry between a French and German university but it was a very real competition between two scientists who came from universities that provided them with the knowledge, tools and the environment, to vie for an honor that would have significant consequence for the art world.

 Christian Gottlob Gmelin who lived from 1792 to 1860 was a German chemist and professor of chemistry and pharmacy at the University of Tübingen.
-Apparently, little is known about him.
+Little is known about him.
 Gmelin was just a month short of Guimet in publishing the method he used to obtain artificial ultramarine.
 This brief lag allowed Guimet to claim the prize.
 All was not lost for Professor Gmelin.
 His process for creating ultramarine was slightly different than the one devised by Guimet.
-It was employed in a number of factories in Germany and while not directly indicated, must have provided some sort of financial reward to Gmelin.
+It was employed in several factories in Germany and while not directly indicated, must have provided some sort of financial reward to Gmelin.

 The ultimate dividend was the knowledge of production, not the prize that was awarded.
 Guimet went on to open up a factory in Fleurieux sur Saone.
 The factory was very successful and management of the facility was passed on to Guimet’s son Emile.

-No indication that a Ecole Polytechnique and University of Tubingen interschool rivalry exists.
+No indication was uncovered that an Ecole Polytechnique and University of Tubingen inter-school rivalry exists.
 Students don’t paint their bodies blue and shower the opposing university with clods of ultramarine pigment during some collegiate sporting event.
 Starting trouble between these two seats of higher learning after a 178-year hiatus might be ridiculous.
-However, it has great visual potential as the two schools employ ultramarine blue in a variety of exciting ways to ignite a battle for dominance between two institutions.
+However, it has great visual potential as the two schools employ ultramarine blue in a variety of exciting ways to ignite a battle for dominance between the two institutions.

 The Syntax of Color

 Originally published, September 2007 - Re-edited on 8-7-2022